k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 To store its data, Fabric uses the following storage mechanism:

-\-     Storage on files using RAID.
+\-     A: Storage on files using RAID.

-\-     Oracle database storage.
+\-     B: Oracle database storage.

-\-     Distributed storage as a key value-store.
+\-     c: Distributed storage as a key value-store.

-\-     No physical storage.
+\-     D: No physical storage.
 Everything resides in memory.